ycc140/fastapi_pytest/docs/abstractions.md

 and [GRASP](https://en.wikipedia.org/wiki/GRASP_(object-oriented_design)).
 Both contain a number of usable design patters to use.

-I have chosen to highlight two of the design patterns that I have used in this example.
+I have chosen to highlight three of the design patterns that I have used in this example.

 ### Repository design pattern